crowdwave/youvalidateme/README.md

 Why?
 To centralise field validation logic for your applications instead of scattering different validation logic everywhere that might get out of sync.

+## IMPORTANT!!!

+YouValidateMe is brand new and it not battle tested (or tested at all!).
+You should read the Go source code before using it and you should test it to your satisfaction before relying on it.
+There is no guarantee at all - use at your own risk.

+## How to use it in your applications.

+There is a Python file in the examples directory that illustrates how you would use YouValidateMe from within your own application.
+If you are using a different language then look at the Pyuthon code anyway - it is simple to understand and you can easily transfer the principles to your preferred programming language or ask ChatGPT to convert it.

 ## Features

 - **Validate JSON Data**: Validate inbound JSON data against specified schemas.